EllieJ87/Ranger-Game/Testing.md

 2. When the form is submitted the ‘alert’ box appears twice

 With both of these issues I will investigate and research further into form validation’s and how this information gets pulled into a third party source.

+__*Updated:25-11-2021*__

+- With the aove issues regarding the contact form it was discussed with my mentor to remove this feature temporarily and come back to it when I have a bit more timr to develop this further.

 **Return Home Modal**
 - Issue: Sizing of overlay is not re-sizing correctly.